 Finally, the desk could be painted.
 It got a coat of primer followed by two coats of latex paint.
 While I’ve seen chalk paint produce some gorgeous vintage-style pieces, I much prefer the semi-gloss finish of latex paint in my own home.

 As long as I prime and sand before painting, I’ve never had an issue using latex paint on furniture.

 Once the desk was painted, I was able to attach the door and replace the drawers.
 When I was finished, it looked like this:

 It’s so much better, right?
 And it has just the right amount of storage!

 It was definitely a bit time consuming of a project; I probably spent a 3-4 days working on it.
 But for less than $50 ($11.25 for the desk, $25 for the molding, and $10 for a half sheet of beadboard), I consider the time investment totally worth it!

-I'm so excited for my sunroom to be finished!
-Stay tuned for the upcoming posts about the other furniture I made in this room- a standing lamp and tilt-out trash can!
-In the meantime, if you found this project inspiring, go ahead and pin it to Pinterest so you can find it later!
+I’m so excited for my sunroom to be finished!
+Take a look at the other furniture I made for this room- a standing lamp and tilt-out trash can!
+Finally, if you found this project inspiring, go ahead and pin it to Pinterest so you can find it later!